 My husband and I are moving into a downtown loft in the heart of Kansas City.
 While hunting one space we admired was this loft and it's amazing floor to ceiling windows.
 It's a super great place, the only downfall is it looks at the IRS headquarters; which going into tax season means someone will always be staring back at us, no matter what time of day.
 The previous tenant had a heavy curtain to block out peeping eyes, but we can't decide what we would do with the window.
-Weigh in with your answer and then click through for our thoughts
+Weigh in with your answer and then click through for our thoughts on things.

 Because each length has it's pro's and con's it's keeping us on the fence about things.